The Ultra Zone

-The Ultra Zone is the sixth studio album by guitarist Steve Vai, released on September 7, 1999, through Epic Records.
+The Ultra Zone is the sixth studio album by the American guitarist Steve Vai, released on September 7, 1999, through Epic Records.

 The Ultra Zone is structurally similar to Vai's previous album, Fire Garden, in that the first half of the album consists mainly of instrumentals, and the second half mainly of vocal songs; however, unlike Fire Garden, The Ultra Zone is not formally divided into two "phases".